WebAudio/web-audio-api/webaudio-CR-transition.md

 The remainder of Web Audio API is stable, has multiple implementations, and is widely used.

 ## Requirements satisfied
-Thedre is a requirements document
+There is a requirements document

 https://www.w3.org/TR/webaudio-usecases/

-all of the use cases listed there are met by Web Audio API.
+the majority of the use cases listed there are met by Web Audio API.
+Speed change algorithms are complex and were not added in v.1 but could be implemented via AudioWorklet.
+We eliminated built-in Doppler shifting from the API because of complexity and CPU-consumption concerns.
+However, the effect would still be achievable within a game using continuous playbackRate control of an AudioBufferSourceNode generating the sound to be shifted.
+Some use cases would require substantial CPU power for professional results, but this is not an inherent limitation of the specification just of physics.

 ## Dependencies met (or not)